zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 To merge the audio and video files of the same UID based on the recording segment, use the following command:

 ```
-convert.py -f <directory of the files to be transcoded> -m 0 -p 30 -r 640 360
+python convert.py -f <directory of the files to be transcoded> -m 0 -p 30 -r 640 360
 ```

 Three files are generated after transcoding: `100_timestamp1_av.mp4`, `100_timestamp2_av.mp4`, and `123_timestamp1_av.mp4`.